 User profiles, personalization of web search tasks and soft information retrieval are current challenges.
 Information retrieval optimization based on knowledge of previous user search activities and fuzzy softening of both, search criteria and information models, aims at enriching document sets retrieved in response to user requests and helping user when she or he has no clear picture of searched information.
-In this paper we describe implicit user modeling algorithm based on click-through data analysis and introduce genetic and fuzzy oriented approach to query optimization with the goal to determine useful search queries describing documents relevant to users area of interest as deducted from previous searches as a tool helping user to fetch the most relevant information in his or her current context.
+In this paper we introduce genetic and fuzzy oriented approach to these tasks with the goal to determine useful search queries describing documents relevant to users area of interest as deducted from previous searches as a tool helping user to fetch the most relevant information in his or her current context.

-The rest of this chapter is organized as follows: In Section 7.2, some background on information retrieval and fundamentals of information retrieval systems is provided.
+The rest of this article is organized as follows: In Section 2, some background on information retrieval and fundamentals of information retrieval systems is provided.
 Fuzzy logic is briefly technology and its application in the area of information retrieval is introduced.
-Section 7.3 summarizes the usage of Evolutionary Computation, Genetic Algorithms, Genetic Programming and its application to information retrieval tasks.
-In Section 7.4, we present our contribution extending the usage of genetic algorithms for search optimization in both, crisp and fuzzy information retrieval systems.
-Experiment results are presented in Section 7.5 and finally some conclusions are also provided.
+Section 3 summarizes the usage of Evolutionary Computation, Genetic Algorithms, Genetic Programming and its application to information retrieval tasks.
+In Section 4, we present our contribution extending the usage of genetic algorithms for search optimization in both, crisp and fuzzy information retrieval systems.
+Experiment results are presented in Section 5 and finally some conclusions are also provided.

-7.2 Information Retrieval
+2 Information Retrieval

 The area of Information Retrieval (IR) is a branch of Computer Science dealing with storage, maintenance and information search within large amounts of data.
-The data could be all - textual, visual, audio or multimedia documents [7].
-The rest of this chapter is devoted to information retrieval dealing with extensive collections of unstructured textual documents.
+The data could be all - textual, visual, audio or multimedia documents [6].
+The rest of this article is devoted to information retrieval dealing with extensive collections of unstructured textual documents.

 An Information Retrieval System (IRS) is a software tool for data representation, storage and information search.
 The amount of documents contained in data collections managed by IRS is usually very large and the task of easy, efficient and accurate information search is specially highlighted.
-General architecture of an information retrieval system is shown in Fig. 7.1 [7].
+General architecture of an information retrieval system is shown in Fig. 1 [6].